jordans-code/Fairy-Ring/README.md

 Once installed, click on the app in the top right of your screen (look for the mushroom).

+>How do I sync my settings to another computer or mobile device?

+This will be done automatically as long as you are signed into Chrome or Firefox.

 >Why can I automatically complete snail races but not mushroom games?